Warring States period

-Although different scholars point toward different dates ranging from 481 BC to 403 BC as the true beginning of the Warring States, Sima Qian's choice of 475 BC is the most often cited.
-The Warring States era also overlaps with the second half of the Eastern Zhou Period, though the Chinese sovereign, known as the king of Zhou, ruled merely as a figurehead.

-The "Warring States period" derives its name from the Record of the Warring States, a work compiled early in the Han dynasty.
+While scholars have identified several different dates as marking the beginning of the Warring States period, Sima Qian's choice of 475 BC is the most often cited.
+The era largely corresponds to the second half of the Eastern Zhou period, where the king of Zhou formally ruled as Chinese sovereign, but had lost political power and functioned in practice as a figurehead.
+This dynamic served as the backdrop for the machinations of the eponymous Warring States.
+The label "Warring States period" derives from the Record of the Warring States, a work of history compiled during the early Han dynasty (202 BC – 220 AD).

 Geography

 The political geography of the era was dominated by the Seven Warring States, namely: